UPPMAX/R-python-julia-matlab-HPC/reflections/20241022_richel/README.md

 Reactions, two thirds gave a 'yes' as a reaction, the rest (all without camera) having a 'no' as a reaction.

+One thing I did wrong, was a question from a LUNARC.
+She wanted to know if `pip list --user` required an additional argument, such as a username.
+Instead of asking for clarification first, I rushed to give an answer, that was different from her question.
+My bad!
+One possible cause for this is that I feel unsecure about `pip list --user`:
+I've never used it and I don't care, but it was in the course material.
+I should remove this.

+- [x] Remove `pip list --user` from the course material

 After the break, there was a simultaneous session that I was allowed to teach, for UPPMAX users only.
 There 6 out of the 7 learners had their camera on.
 Here, all learners with a camera having